Help!... It's the Hair Bear Bunch!: Production and promotion

 Executively produced and directed by William Hanna and Joseph Barbera's Hanna-Barbera Productions, Charles A. Nichols served as the series' main producer.
 Additionally, Robert "Bob" Givens contributed as the layout artist for the storyboards.
 The show's official theme song was written by Hoyt Curtin, who also served as the series' music composer.
-Other than the main cast, frequent Hanna-Barbera voice actors Janet Waldo, Joan Gerber, Lennie Weinrib, Hal Smith and Vic Perrin played several minor characters for the show.
+Other than the main cast, frequent Hanna-Barbera voice actors Janet Waldo, Joan Gerber, Lennie Weinrib, Vic Perrin and Hal Smith played several minor characters for the show.
 A group of five writers wrote for Help!...
 It's the Hair Bear Bunch!, including Joel Kane, Heywood Kling, Howard Morgenstern, Joe Ruby, and Ken Spears.
-Despite Stephenson ultimately playing the role of Mr. Peevly, Barbera had intended for Joe Flynn to play the part since the character was based on Flynn's Captain Binghamton from McHale's Navy; however, when Flynn came into audition for the part, Barbera was unimpressed and cast Stephenson for the part instead.
+Despite Stephenson ultimately playing the role of Mr. Eustace P. Peevly, Barbera had intended for Joe Flynn to play the part since the character was based on Flynn's Captain Binghamton from McHale's Navy; however, when Flynn came into audition for the part, Barbera was unimpressed and cast Stephenson for the part instead.
 Barbera claimed "that Joe Flynn didn't sound enough like Joe Flynn."

 Gold Key Comics adapted several Hanna-Barbera and "Saturday morning-based" productions (such as The Funky Phantom, The Harlem Globetrotters, and Lidsville) into comic books.
 The adaptation of Help!...
 It's the Hair Bear Bunch! was titled just The Hair Bear Bunch and began distribution in 1972.
 13 different issues were made for the series overall.

 Help!...
 It's the Hair Bear Bunch! contained a laugh track created by Hanna-Barbera.